AbhiXverse/Solidity-journey/Day 12/Solidity Notes.md

             - contains the entire calldata send with the transaction

         - msg.sender -> address
-            - returns the address of the enti
+            - returns the address of the entity (EOA or contract) that initiated the current function call
+            -